nixtrace/ansibles/README.md

 # Ansibles.

 A collection of [Ansible](http://ansible.com) roles, targeting Debian.
+All roles try to satisfy the single-resonsibility principle, promoting composable playbooks.

 ## Setup.